 Casey Cizikas (92nd overall)

 Snow reacquired the pick and selected the Toronto native.
 Cizikas made headlines a couple of years before being drafted when he was charged with manslaughter during a rugby match.
 He played two more seasons in the OHL before making his professional debut in Bridgeport.
-He joined the Isles for 15 games in the 2011-12 season.
-Cizikas played 45 games in the lockout-shortened season of 2012-13 and has not looked back.
-Cizikas has spent the last two seasons with Matt Martin and Cal Clutterbuck forming the best fourth line in hockey.
-He had a career season in 2015-16 scoring 30 points.
-Cizikas is a restricted free agent this offseason.
+He joined the Isles for 15 games in the 2011-12 season, and a season later certified himself as the heartbeat of the fourth line on the Islanders.

 Anton Klementyev (122nd overall)

 There certainly was a lot of drama between the Islanders and the Russian defenseman.
-Klementyev was the second of the 2009 class to make his NHL debut, albeit just for one game.
-Klementyev became a pawn in Snow’s ploy to bring 2008 third-round pick Kirill Petrov to America.
-It did not work then.
-Petrov finally signed with the Isles last offseason, failed to make the team, and went back to Russia following a couple of months in Bridgeport.
-Klementyev played three seasons in Bridgeport.
-When the team tried to send him to the ECHL for conditioning, the Russian refused.
-The Isles suspended him.
-He since has been waived and has not played anywhere else.
+Klementyev was the second player of the 2009 class to make his NHL debut, albeit just for one game.
+Klementyev became a pawn in Snow’s ploy to bring 2008 third-round pick, Kirill Petrov, to America.
+It did not work.

 Anders Lee (152nd overall)